 - Durability

-- Design (pan shape, handle shape, rims, weight, overall aesthetics)
+- Design (pan shape, handle shape, rims, weight, overall aesthetic)

 - Ease of Cleaning